-- 1 - 2 As a matter of fiscal reform, the state should develop financial priorities that account for both - 3 spending and revenue actions.
-The debate on such priorities should be public and should be - 4 transparent to the public in the Governor's Budget Bill and the General Assembly's - 5 Appropriation Act.
-For example, should education funding be afforded less priority than certain - 6 tax preferences?
+- 1 As a matter of fiscal reform, the state should develop financial priorities that account for both - 2 spending and revenue actions.
+The debate on such priorities should be public and should be - 3 transparent to the public in the Governor's Budget Bill and the General Assembly's - 4 Appropriation Act.
+For example, should education funding be afforded less priority than certain - 5 tax preferences? - 6

-7 8 GOVERNMENTAL ACCOUNTING STANDARDS BOARD (GASB)
+7 GOVERNMENTAL ACCOUNTING STANDARDS BOARD (GASB)

-- 9 The Governmental Accounting Standards Board (GASB) has put in place standards regarding the - 10 reporting of unfunded liabilities of cost-sharing plans.
-A cost-sharing plan is one in which - 11 participating government employers pool their assets and their obligations for a defined benefit - 12 pension, such as Virginia's teacher retirement plan.
-While the costs are shared, the state sets the - rules regarding what benefits are required and what the state contribution will be. - 14 - 15 GASB requires that the unfunded liability be apportioned among the participating employers that - 16 pay the retirement contributions to the pension plan.
-Teachers are employees of the school - boards, which send retirement contributions to VRS.
-Because of this the unfunded liability falls - 18 solely on the school boards, even though the retirement contributions are funded, in part, by the 19 state and the school board.
-This means that the liability will be shown on the city, county, or - state and the school board.
-This means that the liability will be shown on thetown financial statement. - 20 - 1 - The intent of GASB rules is to encourage transparency in pinpointing liabilities and the current - method of assigning those teacher pension liabilities only to school divisions contravenes the goal of transparency. - 25

-Because there was not a process for apportioning the liabilities for these cost sharing plans, theypreviously had not been reported at the local level.

-The unfunded liability should be shared by the state and localities based on the state's Standardsof Quality and local composite index and reflected as such in reporting.

-32 VML supports state policy changes that would provide for the Virginia Department of Education

-- to pay the Commonwealth's share of retirement costs directly to the Virginia Retirement System to facilitate the sharing of these liabilities. - 35
+- 8 The Governmental Accounting Standards Board (GASB) has put in place standards regarding the - 9 reporting of unfunded liabilities of cost-sharing plans.
+A cost-sharing plan is one in which - 10 participating government employers pool their assets and their obligations for a defined benefit - pension, such as Virginia's teacher retirement plan.
+While the costs are shared, the state sets the rules regarding what benefits are required and what the state contribution will be. - 12 13 - 14 GASB requires that the unfunded liability be apportioned among the participating employers that - 15 pay the retirement contributions to the pension plan.
+Teachers are employees of the school - 16 boards, which send retirement contributions to VRS.
+Because of this the unfunded liability falls - solely on the school boards, even though the retirement contributions are funded, in part, by the - 18 state and the school board.
+This means that the liability will be shown on the city, county, or - 19 town financial statement. - 20 - 21 The intent of GASB rules is to encourage transparency in pinpointing liabilities and the current - 22 method of assigning those teacher pension liabilities only to school divisions contravenes the - 23 goal of transparency. - 24 - Because there was not a process for apportioning the liabilities for these cost sharing plans, theypreviously had not been reported at the local level. - 27 - The unfunded liability should be shared by the state and localities based on the state's Standards of Quality and local composite index and reflected as such in reporting. - 30 - 31 VML supports state policy changes that would provide for the Virginia Department of Education - to pay the Commonwealth's share of retirement costs directly to the Virginia Retirement Systemto facilitate the sharing of these liabilities. - 34

-36 GOVERNMENT REFORM
+35 GOVERNMENT REFORM

-- VML supports a comprehensive review of the services provided by state and local governments. - 38 The purpose of the review is to ascertain which services are truly essential to support a - 39 productive economy and healthy society; determine the performance level of public services now - in place; evaluate the policies and practices used by the state to assign responsibility and - 41 accountability between the state and local governments for providing public services; and - 42 determine the most effective, efficient, and equitable ways to fund essential public services.
-Such - 43 a review must start with a dialog including state and local officials, business interests, academia, - 44 and other interested parties. - 45 - 46 TAX AND SPENDING REFORM
+- 36 VML supports a comprehensive review of the services provided by state and local governments. - 37 The purpose of the review is to ascertain which services are truly essential to support a - 38 productive economy and healthy society; determine the performance level of public services now - in place; evaluate the policies and practices used by the state to assign responsibility and - 40 accountability between the state and local governments for providing public services; and - 41 determine the most effective, efficient, and equitable ways to fund essential public services.
+Such - 42 a review must start with a dialog including state and local officials, business interests, academia, - 43 and other interested parties. - 44

+1 TAX AND SPENDING REFORM

-- 1 Any state initiative aimed at tax reform should first include a focus on state tax reform and the - 2 financing of state services including revenue sources.
-If the state paid an appropriate share of its - 3 obligations for locally administered state mandated or priority services, the reliance on local - 4 taxes would be reduced.
-Local officials should be included in any discussion that focuses on - 5 local taxing authority. - 6
+- 2 Any state initiative aimed at tax reform should first include a focus on state tax reform and the - 3 financing of state services including revenue sources.
+If the state paid an appropriate share of its - 4 obligations for locally administered state mandated or priority services, the reliance on local - 5 taxes would be reduced.
+Local officials should be included in any discussion that focuses on - 6 local taxing authority. - 7

-7 LOCAL FISCAL DISTRESS MONITORING
+8 LOCAL FISCAL DISTRESS MONITORING